Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

 Unlike other collapse models~\cite{Bassi_03_PhyRep,Bassi2013Review}, there is no preferred basis chosen apriori, instead, in each situation the SUV model uniquely determines the symmetry broken basis of the setup's Hamiltonian as its basis of wavefunction reduction ~\cite{aritro2,aritro3,Wezel10,Wezel_2009,Wezel_2008}.
 This ensures that expectation values of order parameters (macroscopic observables capable of distinguishing symmetry broken configurations ~\cite{Wezel_SSBlecturenotes}) achieve a determinate value in each dynamical realization.
 This mechanism thus allows quantum state reduction of a superposition of macro-states to a single (classical) macro-state, without affecting the relative probabilities between the micro-states (in the realized macrostate).
 Further, in the Markovian regime, the SUV model reduces to an effective stochastic Schr\"odinger equation, collapsing in the symmetry broken basis~\cite{aritro3}.
-The SUV generator is of the form:
+The discrete (Markovian) SUV generator is of the form:

-Here $\mathcal{J}$ determines the strength of the collapse dynamics, $\mathcal{N}'$ represents the scaling with the system size.
-The projection operators $\hat{\mathbb{P}}_k=\ket{k}\bra{k}$ projects onto macroscopically distinguishable symmetry broken configurations, determined from $\hat{H}$, which crucially allows the SUV approach to model quantum state reduction and spontaneous symmetry breaking as two descriptions of the same irreversible and inherently random phenomenon~\cite{aritro3,aritro2,WezelBerry,Wezel10,Wezel_2009,Wezel_2008}.
-Since all three stochastic and irreversible phenomena---spontaneous symmetry breaking, quantum measurements and thermalization---occur only for systems approaching the thermodynamic limit~\cite{Wezel_SSBlecturenotes,Bassi_03_PhyRep}, a SUI model constructed using the SUV model~\cite{aritro2,aritro3,aritro1,aritroPhD} and the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) can function together seamlessly and yields a universal theory of quantum irreversibility in the non-relativistic regime.
+Here $\mathcal{J}$ determines the strength of the collapse dynamics, $\mathcal{N}'$ increases with the system size.
+The projection operators $\hat{\mathbb{P}}_k=\ket{k}\bra{k}$ projects onto macroscopically distinguishable sectors of the Hilbert space, such as symmetry broken configurations, determined from $\hat{H}$, which crucially allows the SUV approach to model quantum state reduction and spontaneous symmetry breaking as two descriptions of the same irreversible and inherently random phenomenon~\cite{aritro3,aritro2,WezelBerry,Wezel10,Wezel_2009,Wezel_2008}.
+Since all three stochastic and irreversible phenomena---spontaneous symmetry breaking, quantum measurements and thermalization---occur only for systems approaching the thermodynamic limit~\cite{Wezel_SSBlecturenotes,Bassi_03_PhyRep}, a SUI model constructed using the SUV model~\cite{aritro2,aritro3,aritro1,aritroPhD} and the OQT model (Eq.~\eqref{Eq:thermFinal} and Eq.~\eqref{Eq:Therm_master_Final}) can function together seamlessly and yields a universal theory describing the quantum-classical crossover physics in the non-relativistic regime.